 DISCUSSION

 This Resolution implements key provisions of SB 901, which revise HHZ fuel definitions, require BioRAM contracts to include a monthly compliance option with updated reporting and payment, and revise default terms.
 This Resolution also implements Pub.
 Util.
 Code § 8388, which requires the IOUs, POUs, and CCAs to offer contract negotiations and make all reasonable efforts to execute new or amended contracts that extend certain BioRAM and other bioenergy contracts by five years if those facilities agree to the feedstock requirement of BioRAM 2.
+Finally, this Resolution addresses other issues related to post-wildfire salvaged biomass material and air quality reporting requirements established by D.18-12-003.

 Part 1: Expanded HHZ Definition